STaRDoGG/GeekDrop-Props/GeekDrop Props/Docs/README.md

 It's just a small app designed to be run from the command-line, passing the full Windows path to any file, folder or drive, and then it'll load up the standard Windows "Properties Sheet" that normally shows you all of the details.

 The reason for its existence is because I've noticed that sometimes when you right-click on a file/folder/drive the normal "Properties" menu item doesn't show up.
-So I wanted to create a way to call the same exact Properties window from any 3rd Party utility that I wanted, (i.e. FileMenuTools) and it would always show up no matter what.
+So I wanted to create a way to call the same exact Properties window from any 3rd Party utility that I wanted, (i.e. FileMenuTools) and it would *always* show up no matter what.

 That's my personal main reason for it, however, like many apps, once it's created you may find all sorts of other uses for it that I may not have even intended or imagined while birthing it.

-Interesting thing of note: while researching the making of this, it turns out something you’d think would be so simple to whip up, actually wasn’t as easy as one would assume.
-It would seem to me at least, that there'd be an already built-in command-line to do this, but there’s not.
+Interesting thing of note: while researching the making of this, it turns out something you'd *think* would be so simple to whip up, actually wasn't as easy as one would assume.
+It would seem to me at least, that there'd be an already built-in command-line to do this, but there's not.
 There's a keyboard shortcut (Alt + Enter), but even attempting to just send the keystrokes via something like a quick VBScript turned out to be a hassle.
 There are a handful of other awkward methods as well, but this turned out to be the most reliable, to do such a "simple" thing.